Train Sim World: Editing tools

-Train Sim World 2 features a livery editor and a scenario editor, with further plans on adding features to the current toolset.
+Train Sim World 2 introduced a livery editor and a scenario editor, with further plans on adding features to the current toolset.
 Train Sim World 4 adds an editor for routes, locomotives and gameplay.

 Unreal Engine 4 editing tools

 Originally, there were plans to bring Unreal Engine 4-based editing tools to Train Sim World.
 In a September 2018 studio update, it was revealed that the tools would be the same as that used by Dovetail Games to create content, allowing users to create routes, locomotives, wagons, coaches, scenarios and services.
 However, it would not have been possible to edit existing routes released by Dovetail Games at launch.
 It was planned for an open beta of the editing tools to be released.
 Dovetail Games also planned on creating a series of video tutorials for the editing tools.

 However, during a Train Sim World 2 Q&A livestream held on 11 June 2020, the developers announced that tools related to Unreal Engine 4 would not be released to the general public.
-Community managers further confirmed this on Dovetail Games' forums, arguing that "additional considerations make a public release impossible".
+Community managers further confirmed this on Dovetail Games's forums, arguing that "additional considerations make a public release impossible".
 However, the tools are available to third-party developers.

 As part of the release of Train Sim World 4, a beta version of the Unreal Engine 4-based editor was introduced for PC players via the Epic Games Store.
 The editor allows users to create custom routes, trains, and other assets.
 However, due to limitations, custom content is not available for console players.